Before sharing your work, the University of Melbourne can help you assess whether you have created any intellectual property you may want to protect.

 Before you publish

 Publishing or presenting your work to others is rewarding and integral to advancing your career.
-In some cases, protecting IP, through options like a patent filing, may open up new opportunities to create impact from your research.
+In some cases, protecting IP, through options like a patent, may open up new opportunities to create impact from your research.

 Protecting IP doesn’t mean you can't publish the results of your research.
 You can do both, if you act early.
 This can help ensure you don’t risk any future commercial potential for social, environmental or economic impact.